 The emoji itself actually predates this, but it has become popular in the League of Legends community.

 Morde es # 1 in Brasil.
 Shield es always win.
 Never die Huehuehuehue!
 Explanation The joke being that Brasilians on NA are abundant, generally bad and speaking in mangled English.
 For the uninitiated, "huehuehuehue" is the equivalent of English "hahahaha" or the infamous Korean "kekekeke".
 Sadly discredited ever since server splits have made Portuguese and Spanish speakers rare in NA.

-The current popularity of the Atmogs-Triforce (Warmog's Armor, Atma's Impaler, Trinity Force) on tanky DPS characters has become a meme.
+The season 2 popularity of the Atmogs-Triforce (Warmog's Armor, Atma's Impaler, Trinity Force) on tanky DPS characters has become a meme.
 Particularly on /v/, building Atmogs or Trinity Force or running Flash on all of your champions will cause people to shout METAGAME.
 Originates from this comic.◊ By extension, the "angry Nasus" meme, involving a picture of a dog's head with Nasus's characteristic headdress badly drawn around it, accompanied by vigorous ranting about the Flash summoner spell.

 Similarly, putting together those items with Mercury Treads (which pretty much every melee champion in the game, and thus as well tanky DPS champions) and Frozen Mallet (an alternative to Warmog's Armor) for the picture METAGOLEM◊.